 The module includes discussion of sexual harassment and sexual assault.
 If you feel unable to complete the module for personal reasons you can contact a Sexual Misconduct Officer to arrange a confidential exemption.

 JCU Respect Student Reference Group are an integral component of JCU’s commitment to creating change.
 JCU Respect Student Reference Group are students who are passionate about facilitating conversations for change around the issues of sexual harassment and sexual assault.
 Students are involved in the design and delivery of workshops, they can provide support to student clubs and societies, and they directly create opportunities for formal and informal conversations.

-JCU Respectful Relationships Workshops - Residential Students is a 2.5 hour practical, interactive workshop that explores issues of gender relationships and sexuality, consent and ethics in contemporary Australian society.
+JCU Respectful Relationships Workshops - Residential Students is a 2 hour practical, interactive workshop that explores issues of gender relationships and sexuality, consent and ethics in contemporary Australian society.
 The training busts some common myths about sexual harassment and assault – and equips you to set boundaries on your own and other people’s behaviours – as active participants and bystanders.
 You will learn how to create a fun, strong and safe residential college community.
-Training is held across 16 sessions during O-Week and Week 1 and 2 of Study Period 1 and Study Period 2.
+Training is held across different sessions during O-Week and Week 1 and 2 of Study Period 1.
 Your residential college will advise what session you need to attend.

 This is a higher level training on how to respond, refer, report for cases of sexual harassment and sexual assault.
 It is pitched at those people most likely to be sought out because of their designated positions, including Residential College Staff; Student Facing Support Staff; Deans, Directors and Managers.
 Training is 1 hour face-to-face.
 To enquire about the training please email email@example.com.